FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 This was a university project for an exam.
 The objective is to select the most suitable
-Bayesian classifier among the linear and quadratic types.
-The repository contains
+Bayesian classifier among the linear and quadratic types, in order to proper classify a dataset.
-MATLAB scripts to reach the goal.

 the models take in input a "DataSet.txt", containing different features.
 The models were tested using a dataset derived from: